-Chap oter 2 2: Carbon Taxation: An Introduction for Policymakers 2.1.
-The Environmental Problem: Carbon emissions4 2. .1.1.
-Carbon emissions: a global policy problem5 2. .1.2.
+2.1 .
+The e nvironmental problem: Carbon emissions 2.1.1.
+Carbon as a global policy problem 2.1.2.
 Countries' commitments to lower greenhouse gas emissions 2.2.
-Carb on pricing8 2. .2.1.
-Carbon Tax 2. .2.2.
-Carbon pricing and cost efficiency12 2. .2.3.
-Social cost of carbon emissions and the role of markets14 2.3.
-Moti ves for the introduction of a carbon tax 2. .3.1.
-Fighting climate change by reducing carbon emissions (the "green" dividend)17 2. .3.2.
-Generation of budgetary sources 2. .3.3.
-Promotion of investment in new technology18 2.4.
-Polic cy considerations in the introduction of a carbon tax 2. .4.1.
-Certainty and predictability of the price of carbon21 Deleted: 20 2. .4.2.
-Administration of the carbon tax 2. .4.3.
-Potential distributional implications and need for corrective measures22 Deleted: 21 2. .4.4.
-Safeguarding the competitiveness of domestic industries 2.5.
-Conc clusions Deleted: 22 2.6.
-Bibli ography24 Anno ex 1: Carbon Taxation in the context of the United Nations A1.
-1. The United Nations Framework Convention on Climate Change A1.
-2. The Kyoto Protocol and Emission Trading Systems (ETS)27 A1.
-The Paris Agreement A1. ٥.
-1 II.
-1 at 15 Agricultum A1.
-4. The Broader United Nation Agenda: The Sustainable Development Goals 30
+Carbo on pricing 7 2.3.1.
+Carbon taxes 2.3.2.
+Carbon taxes, ETS and cost effectiveness 2.3.3.
+Social cost of carbon emissions and the role of markets 2.3.
+Motiv es for the introduction of a carbon tax 2.3.1.
+Protection of the environment 2.3.2.
+Promotion of investment in low-carbon technology 2.3.3.
+Generation of budgetary sources 2.4.
+Core principles of carbon taxation 2.5.
+Polic y considerations in the introduction of a carbon tax 2.5.1.
+Certainty about the price of carbon 2.5.2.
+Administration of the carbon tax 2.5.3.
+Potential distributional implications and need for corrective measures 2.5.4.
+Perceived tradeoff between development and environmental protection 2.5.5.
+Safeguarding the competitiveness of domestic industries 2.5.6.
+Summary of advantages and disadvantages of carbon pricing options 2.6.
+Conc lusions 21 2.7.
+Biblio ography

 2.1.
-The Environmental Problem: Carbon emissions
+The environmental problem: Carbon emissions

-- 1. Carbon dioxide (CO2) is a naturally-occurring gas in Earth's atmosphere, and it serves the very important function of trapping some of the Sun's heat and keeping the planet at a temperature sufficient for life to exist.
+1. Carbon dioxide (CO2) is a naturally-occurring gas in Earth's atmosphere, and it serves the very important function of trapping some of the Sun's heat and keeping the planet at a temperature sufficient for life to exist.
 Without CO2, the Earth would freeze.
-Gases that trap heat in the atmosphere are called greenhouse gases (GHG); currently, CO2 makes up the majority of GHG in the atmosphere. - 2.
-Through natural processes, the Earth keeps a balance of CO2 in the atmosphere, through a complex carbon cycle.
-Just to give an example, part of the natural emissions of carbon dioxide are generated by the respiration of humans and animals, and by decomposition; and part of the emissions are captured by plants, during photosynthesis, and absorbed by the ocean. - 3.
-Besides natural processes, CO2 can also be produced by human activities, most notably the burning of fossil fuels; these emissions are called "anthropogenic".
-Human activities since the industrial revolution have caused a spike in CO2 in the atmosphere, and disrupted Earth's natural balances.
+Gases that trap heat in the atmosphere are called greenhouse gases (GHG); currently, CO2 makes up the majority of GHG in the atmosphere.

+2. Through natural processes, the Earth keeps a balance of CO2 in the atmosphere, through a complex carbon cycle.
+Just to give an example, part of the natural emissions of carbon dioxide are generated by the respiration of humans and animals, and by decomposition; and part of the emissions are captured by plants, during photosynthesis, and absorbed by the ocean.

+3. Besides natural processes, CO2 can also be produced by human activities, most notably the burning of fossil fuels;1 these emissions are called "anthropogenic".
+Human activities since the industrial revolution have caused a spike in CO2 in the atmosphere,2 and disrupted Earth's natural balances.
 This phenomenon is causing the Earth to warm faster than normal in interglacial periods.